EC-Nordbund/denomailer/README.md

   } | boolean;
   client?: {
     /**
      * There are some cases where warnings are created.
-These are loged by default but you can 'ignore' them or all warnings should be considered 'error'.
+These are logged by default but you can 'ignore' them or all warnings should be considered 'error'.
      *
      * @default log
      */
     warning?: "ignore" | "log" | "error";
     /**
-     * List of preproccessors to
+     * List of preprocessors to
      *
      * - Filter mail
-     * - BCC all mails to someone
+     * - BCC emails to someone
      * - ...
      */
     preprocessors?: Preprocessor[];